Comer's Midden

-Comer's Midden was a 1916 archaeological excavation site near Thule (modern Qaanaaq), north of Mt.
-Dundas in North Star Bay in northern Greenland.
+Comer's Midden was a 1916 archaeological excavation site at Uummannaq, known as Dundas in English, north of Mt.
+Dundas in the Thule area of North Star Bay, in northern Greenland.
 It is the find after which the Thule culture was named.
 The site was first excavated in 1916 by whaling Captain George Comer, ice master of the Crocker Land Expedition's relief team, and of members of Knud Rasmussen's Second Danish Thule Expedition who were in the area charting the North Greenland coast.